Sparse MeZO: Less Parameters for Better Performance in Zeroth-Order LLM Fine-Tuning: Introduction

 Fine-tuning large language models for specific tasks or datasets has become a prevalent practice in machine learning.
 However, a major obstacle in fine-tuning is the substantial memory requirements, which escalate as models increase in size and complexity, thereby limiting the scalability and accessibility for those with limited computational resources.

-To mitigate the memory constraints, Parameter Efficient Fine-Tuning (PEFT) has been developed, allowing for the modification of only a subset of parameters and achieving comparable results to full model tuning \cite{zaken2021bitfit,li2021prefix,lester2021power,hu2021lora,zhang2023adaptive}.
+To mitigate the memory constraints, Parameter Efficient Fine-Tuning (PEFT) has been developed, allowing for the modification of only a subset of parameters and achieving comparable results to full model tuning \citep{hu2021lora,lester2021power,li2021prefix,zaken2021bitfit,zhang2023adaptive}.
 However, PEFT methods still necessitate the calculation of gradients for backpropagation and caching of numerous activations during training, which introduces additional memory overhead.
 For instance, \citeauthor{malladi2023mezo} demonstrates that, even with PEFT, training still requires approximately 6 times more memory than the memory cost for inference.
 This discrepancy raises a critical question: Can large language models be fine-tuned solely with the cost of inference?

-In response to these challenges, zeroth-order (ZO) optimization presents a promising solution \cite{spall1992multivariate}.
+In response to these challenges, zeroth-order (ZO) optimization presents a promising solution \citep{spall1992multivariate}.
 ZO optimization is a gradient-free method that estimates gradients using only the forward pass of the model, eliminating the need for backpropagation and, consequently, reducing memory usage.
-MeZO \cite{malladi2023mezo} is a recently proposed zeroth-order method for fine-tuning LLMs that has demonstrated impressive performance.
-However, the performance and convergence rate of ZO methods are usually highly dependent on the dimensionality of the parameters, with higher dimensionality leading to slower convergence.
+MeZO \citep{malladi2023mezo} is a recently proposed zeroth-order method for fine-tuning LLMs that has demonstrated impressive performance.

-Building on the insights from PEFT, we propose a novel sparse memory efficient zeroth-order method (Sparse-MeZO) to solve the issues from the high dimensionality of LLMs.
-In traditional parameter-efficient fine-tuning, there's a tradeoff between memory efficiency and performance.
-But surprisingly, when we only tune a subset of parameters in MeZO, it significantly improves the performance while accelerating the convergence rate.
-This renders our method an improvement over MeZO without any overhead.
+However, compared to exact gradients, ZO-based gradients usually exhibit an estimation error, which can be defined as noise.
+This noise can significantly hurt the optimization process, leading to slower convergence and suboptimal solutions.
+Moreover, we find that the estimated ZO gradient is difficult to generalize across batches.
+Specifically, while it can successfully reduce the training loss on the sampled batch with a high probability, it is more likely to increase the loss on other batches.

+To address this challenge, we investigate the impact of gradient noise in zeroth-order optimization for LLM fine-tuning.
+We measure how the noise affects optimization by evaluating its effect on generalization performance across different data batches.
+Interestingly, our experiments reveal that the noise has a more significant impact when added to large weights compared to small weights.
+Based on this finding, we propose a novel sparse memory efficient zeroth-order method (Sparse-MeZO) to selectively optimize small weights, which are more resilient to noise perturbation.
+By focusing on these noise-resistant weights, we demonstrate that our method enables the use of larger learning rates, leading to improved performance and faster convergence.
 Our contributions can be summarized as follows: